Join the Global Breast Cancer Movement

 Quality of Life

-A measure of a person’s well-being and his/her overall enjoyment of life.
+A measure of a person’s well-being and overall enjoyment of life.

 Quartiles

-Categories of an exposure (like body weight or activity) based on four equal parts of the total number of people in the study.
+Categories of an exposure (such as body weight or exercise) based on 4 equal parts of the total number of people in the study.

 Quantiles

-Categories of an exposure (like body weight or activity) based on equal parts of the total number of people in the study.
+Categories of an exposure (such as body weight or exercise) based on equal parts of the total number of people in the study.
 When the total number of people is divided into thirds, the categories are called tertiles.
 When the total number of people is divided into quarters, the categories are called quartiles.

 Top of Document